-There are three ways you can include volunteer work on a resume.
+Three areas where you can include volunteer work on a resume are:

 In the Professional History Section

-If you are a student who has very little professional experience—or are just starting in the workforce—then you should consider adding volunteer work to the professional history section of your resume.
+If you are a student who has very little professional experience—or are just starting in the workforce—then you should consider adding volunteer work to the professional experience section of your resume.